TwistingTwists/obsidian-tools/w-50-running.md

 - [ ] think - template variations - understand more
 - [ ] Canva track
 - [ ]
+- [ ] avatar using product (voli bottle being used) - make one template
+	- [ ] text less on the product surface
 - [ ] fix - re-generate one video
 - [ ] fix - re-generate one first frame -- with user prompt if needed
 - [ ] think - mosaic feature track